galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 > ```
 > Running *localtf.sh* will create a new directory, *galaxytf*, in the parent directory of the *galaxy_tf_overlay* clone.
 > The script will configure a fresh Galaxy 23.0 server, with the ToolFactory installed, in that new directory.
-> This takes 20 minutes or more to complete since the client must be built once.
+> This takes twenty minutes or more to complete since the client must be built once.
+Visualisation plugins are not built to save some time.
 >
 > The resulting development server directory will occupy ~9GB of disk space, so be sure your machine has plenty of room.
-> It will be based in a single directory, *galaxytf* in the same directory as the galaxy_tf_overlay repository was cloned into.
-> That is where the script should be run as shown above.
+> It will be based in a single directory, *galaxytf* in the same level as the cloned galaxy_tf_overlay repository directory, where the script should be run as shown above.
 >
 > Rerunning the *localtf.sh* script will *destroy the entire galaxytf directory* - all ~9GB, and create a clean new installation.
 > It should only need to be run once in the life of the development server.
 >
 > Remove the *galaxytf* directory to remove the entire development server when it is no longer needed.
-Save all your tools and histories,
-> because the jobs in a history can be used to update a tool easily, and a history can be imported into a fresh development instance
+> Before doing that, save any useful histories, because the jobs in a ToolFactory history can be used to update a tool, because that history can be imported into a fresh development instance when needed and the job rerun with the necessary adjustments to the form.
-> when needed.
 >
 >
 > Once installation is complete:
 >  * start the server from the *galaxytf* directory with *sh run.sh*.
 The logs will be displayed.
 >  * ^c (control+c) will stop it from the console.
->  * In 23.0 that is equivalent to *.venv/bin/galaxyctl start* and *.venv/bin/galaxyctl stop*.
+>  * In 23.0, *.venv/bin/galaxyctl start* and *.venv/bin/galaxyctl stop* should work.
 >
 >
 {: .hands_on}